tiagoprn/tips/scrapy.md

 # Extract just the text from the element:
 categories_txt_cleaned = categories_element.text_content()

+NOTE: if you need to parse a real XML (not HTML), and get an attribute value, you must use another method: lxml.etree.fromstring().

+E.g.:
+    import lxml.etree
+    xml_string = '<meta itemprop="seller/partnerName" content="MegaMamute"></meta>'
+    # (if it complains of syntax error, remember XML needs a tag opening and
+    #  closing.
+E.g.: <meta></meta>.
+If you do not have the closing, you can
+    #  simply concatenate it. ;)
+    meta_element = lxml.etree.fromstring(xml_string)
+    # suppose I want to get the value of the "content" attribute (which is "Megamamute"):
+    print meta_element.get('content')

 ---

 Descobrir quantidade mínima de produtos de um e-commerce (e.g. netshoes):